gregfullard/ArgillaDemo/env/node-drone-app/node-drone-app-readme.md

 docker build -t node-drone-app .

-Create a container from this image with: docker run -p 49160:8080 -d --name node node-drone-app or with volumes docker run -p 49160:8080 -i --name node -v /home/gregf/Repos/GregFullard/ArgillaDemo/volumes/node-drone-app:/usr/src/app  node-drone-app
+Create a container from this image with: docker run -p 49161:8080 -i --name node node-drone-app or with volumes docker run -p 49161:8080 -i --name node -v /home/gregf/Repos/GregFullard/ArgillaDemo/volumes/node-drone-app:/usr/src/app  node-drone-app

 Then you can connect to the container using: docker exec -it drone bash